This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Bake potatoes: Preheat oven to 400°F. To cook the potatoes, place them directly on the oven rack and cook for 30 minutes.
+• Bake potatoes: Preheat oven to 400°F. To cook the 4 large russet potatoes, place them directly on the oven rack and cook for 30 minutes.
 Turn, pierce each potato with a fork a few times, and continue cooking for another 30 minutes.
 They should feel soft when gently squeezed at this point.
 If the potatoes are still hard, cook for another 15 minutes, check for softness again, and either remove them from the oven if they are soft or continue rotating them, cooking and squeezing until done.
 Allow the potatoes to cool enough to handle.
+Alternatively, you can follow my recipe to make Baked Potatoes in the Instant Pot.

-• Mix filling: Combine the scooped-out potato with the butter, sour cream, Boursin cheese, and about 3/4 of the cheddar (reserve the rest for the top) until well combined.
+• Mix the filling: Combine the scooped-out potato with the 4 tablespoons butter, 1/2 cup sour cream, 5.2 ounces Boursin cheese, and about 3/4 of the 1 cup sharp cheddar (reserve the rest for the top) until well combined.
 Season with salt and pepper to taste.
 When the mixture is seasoned enough that you want to forgo putting them back in the skin and eat the entire bowl right then and there, then you're ready to fill the skins.

 • Refill the skins: Scoop the mixture back into the skins.
 Use the back of a spoon to gently compact it but take care not to tear the skins.
 The filling will create a mound over the opening.